Homoclinic and heteroclinic intersections for lemon billiards: Elliptic and hyperbolic periodic orbits of period 6

 It follows that $\cos\phi =\frac{1}{2(b-1)}$.
 Note that $\cos\phi<1$ holds only if $b>1.5$.
 On the other hand, $\cos\phi>\cos\phi_A(b)=\frac{b}{2}$ holds only if $b<\frac{1+\sqrt{5}}{2}$.
 Therefore, the domain of existence for this periodic orbit is

 Let $e_j(b)\in M_b$ be the point in the phase space corresponding to the trajectory starting at $P_j$ and pointing to $P_{j+1}$, $0\le j \le 5$.
 This leads to a periodic orbit $\cO_6(b)=\{e_{j}(b): 0\le j \le 5\}$.
 One can get another periodic orbit with exactly the same properties by reversing the direction of the trajectory.
 We only need to consider the orbit $\cO_{6}(b)$.
+Now we show that the orbit $\cO_{6}(b)$ is elliptic.
+For this reason we will rename it as $\cO_{6}^{e}(b)$.

+\begin{remark} Note that both the lemon table $\cQ(b)$ and the periodic orbit $\cO_{6}^{e}(b)$ are invariant with respect to the rotation of the table by angle $\pi$ around its center.
+It follows that the billiard maps $F_b: e_{j}(b) \to e_{j+1}(b)$ and $F_b: e_{j+3}(b) \to e_{j+4}(b)$ are the same for each $j=0, 1, 2$ (with respect to the local coordinates around these points).
+Therefore, the two nonlinear maps $F_b^3: e_{0}(b) \to e_{3}(b)$ and $F_b^3: e_{3}(b) \to e_{0}(b)$ are the same, and the decomposition $F_b^6 =(F_b^3)^2$ along the periodic orbit $\cO_{6}^{e}(b)$ can be viewed as an iterate of the nonlinear map $F_b^3$ around the point $e_{0}(b)$.
+It follows that a bifurcation at $e_{0}(b)$ happens under $F_b^6$ if and only if it happens under $F_b^3$.
+From this point of view, it is more natural to classify the periodic point $e_{0}(b)$ with respect to the iterate $F_b^3$.
+The same reasoning applies to the hyperbolic periodic orbit in \S~\ref{sec.hyp.po} and to the periodic orbit of generalized maps in Lemma \ref{lem.E0.eph}. \end{remark}